Making DEI Obsolete: When DEI is the Solution and The Problem

 It’s time to make a roadmap.

-Someone asked me recently to sum up DEI in one sentence, and I immediately knew my answer: “It’s what we experience while we are here.”
+Someone asked me recently to sum up DEI in one sentence and I immediately knew what my answer would be: “It’s what we experience while we are here.”

 Even more concerning?
-The impact of a negative cultural experience on an individual can have lasting effects on their health, confidence, and ability to perform in future roles at their current and following organizations.
+The impact of a negative culture experience for an individual can have lasting effects on their health, confidence, and ability to perform in future roles at other organizations.

 References